 The Safe Food Imperative

-The Safe Food Imperative report is a call for greater prioritization of Safety and public targeted investment in low and middle-income countries (LMICs).
+The Safe Food Imperative report is a call for greater prioritization of Food and public targeted investment in low and middle-income countries (LMICs).
 Food Safety is a shared responsibility between consumers, food businesses, farmers, and public agencies, therefore governments cannot act alone to ensure it.

 SDG’s

-Food Safety is part of the Sustainable Development Goals, and it is vital in achieving the following goals: ending poverty and hunger as well as promoting good health and well-being, and also contributes indirectly to gender equality, water and sanitation, decent work and economic growth and sustainable cities and communities (goals 1, 2, 3, 5, 6, 8 and 11).
+Food Safety is part of the Sustainable Development Goals, and it is vital in achieving the following goals: ending poverty and hunger as well as promoting good health and well-being, and also contributes indirectly to gender equality, clean water and sanitation, decent work and economic growth and cities and communities (goals 1, 2, 3, 5, 6, 8 and 11).

-Furthermore, Food Safety is embedded in Food Security, as safe food is required to meet nutritional diet needs.
+Furthermore, Food Safety is embedded in , as safe food is required to meet nutritional diet needs.
 Unsafe food inhibits nutrient uptake and thus makes it unsuitable for human consumption.
 Food safety can lead to food losses and thus reduce the availability of food, which is one of the Food Security pillars.

 Figure 1: SGDs linked to Food Security.
 Adapted from SDG.